pfmarteau/RSS-Feed-6C-dataset/README.md

 ```
 Some of these fields may be missing, in this case they will have a '' value.

-The <tag> field gives the category that belongs to one of the six categories ['ART_CULTURE', 'ECONOMIE/ECONOMY', 'POLITIQUE/POLITICS', 'SANTE_MEDECINE/HEALTH_MEDICINE', 'SCIENCE', 'SPORT'].
+The <tag> field gives the category that belongs to one of the six categories
+1. 'ART_CULTURE',
+2. 'ECONOMIE/ECONOMY',
+3. 'POLITIQUE/POLITICS',
+4. 'SANTE_MEDECINE/HEALTH_MEDICINE',
+5. 'SCIENCE',
+6. 'SPORT'.